- Undergraduate Students

 - The campus is in the city centre, directly opposite the main shopping centre and next to the rail station.

 - Students living within the city can walk to lectures and take a stroll to the historic Barbican and seafront.
+Students travelling to the medical campus in the north of the city can access discounted travel tickets.

 - Brittany Ferries sail from Plymouth to Roscoff in France and Santander in Spain.